Carnewas and Bedruthan Steps

 Carnewas and Bedruthan Steps is one of the most popular places to visit on the North Cornish coast and is an absolute must-see.
 The landscape is synonymous with shipwrecks and smugglers and spectacular clifftop views look out over Bedruthan Steps, where a rank of colossal, pointed stacks march out of the atlantic waves against a dramatic backdrop.

-Beach access at Bedruthan remains closed due to cliff fall (January 2021)
+Beach access at Bedruthan closed due to cliff fall (May 2021)

-Carnewas at Bedruthan is still a fantastic place to visit offering cliff top views across the giant rock stacks on the beach and far along the coast towards Trevose Head.
-There are walks, wild flowers and coastal birds to enjoy.
-The South West Coast Path, car park, shop, picnic area, toilets and tea-room remain available (check website for opening times) and the Trust looks forward to welcoming visitors to this breath-taking coastal location.
+Carnewas at Bedruthan is still a fantastic place to visit offering great walks and cliff top views across the giant rock stacks on the beach and along the coast towards Trevose Head.

-Shopping & eating: Browse in the National Trust shop.
+Shopping & eating: Browse in the National Trust shop (open 28 May to 31 Oct).
 Treat yourself in the popular café (National Trust-approved concession).
 Relax in the clifftop tea garden, adjoining the café.

 Poldark connection: The cliff tops at Park Head offer stunning views across to the towering sea stacks at Bedruthan Steps - an unforgettable view of north Cornwall’s dramatic coast.
 It’s these very views which appealed to the team creating Poldark, so keep an eye out for scenes featuring Ross on horseback galloping across this very headland.